AaltoGIS/GeoHPC/source/getting-started/install-env.rst

 Install *Tykky* module
 -------------------------

 The Tykky module is a container wrapper that helps to install software in HPC.
-It can be used to container and conda environment using an **environment.yml** file.
+It can be used to containerize a conda environment using an **environment.yml** file.
 We will activate the Tykky module and install a customized environment that we will use further with our notebooks.